 \section{Introduction}

 In the last two decades a number of researchers has shown an increasing interest in the field of economics and finance and their links with statistical mechanics.
-Many interesting phenomena arise when looking at financial data with mathematical tools coming from statistical physics, this being motivated by the fact that a financial market is somehow analogous to a physical ``complex system", being the reflexion of the interactions of a huge number of agents.
-What we are looking at is not the behavior of the single agent, but some macroscopic quantity that we consider important.
+Many interesting phenomena arise when looking at financial data with mathematical tools coming from statistical physics, this being motivated by the fact that a financial market is somehow analogous to a physical ``complex system", being the result of the interactions of a huge number of agents.
+What we look at is not the behavior of the single agent, but some macroscopic quantity that we consider important.
 This new viewpoint has led to the discovery of some striking empirical properties, detected in various types of financial markets, considered now as \emph{stylized facts} of these markets.
 Examples of such facts are scaling properties, auto-similarity, properties of the volatility profile, such as peaks and clustering, and long range dependence.

-In this paper we deal with the two last phenomena, but the point of view we adopt comes from mathematical finance more than statistical mechanics.
-We do not look at the microscopic behavior, but directly at the macroscopic quantities mentioned above.
-We can suppose that the large-scale phenomena under study have their origin in some small-scale interactions, but what we try to model here is just the macroscopic world.
-For this purpose we put ourselves in the framework of continuous-time stochastic volatility models.
-More precisely, the market models that will be used in this work are mean reverting stochastic volatility models, with a volatility driven by a jump process.
-This means that our process for the detrended log-price evolves through $dX_t=v_t dB_t$, where $B$ is a Brownian motion and the volatility $v$ is the square root of the stationary solution of a SDE of the following form:
+In this paper we deal with the two last phenomena, but our point of view comes from mathematical finance more than statistical mechanics.
+We do not look at the microscopic behavior, but directly at the macroscopic quantities mentioned above, even though we can suppose that the large-scale phenomena under study have their origin in some small-scale interactions.
+For this purpose we work in the framework of continuous-time stochastic volatility models.
+More precisely, the market models that we use in this article are mean reverting stochastic volatility models, with a volatility driven by a jump process.
+This means that our process for the detrended log-price evolves through $dX_t=\s_t dB_t$, where $B$ is a Brownian motion and the volatility $\s=(\s_t)_{t\in \R}$ is the square root of the stationary solution of a SDE of the following form: